-Genetically modified (GMO) means organisms with cells that are genetically changed (the DNA) including crossing species.
-The goal is to improve resistance to pests and diseases, increased nutrients, and reduced spoilage which all sounds positive.
+Genetically modified (GMO) means organisms with genetically changed cells (the DNA), including crossing species.
+The goal is to improve resistance to pests and diseases, increased nutrients, and reduced spoilage, which all sounds positive.
 But the elephant in the room is the initiative to change the genetic makeup of crops to be resistant to herbicides.
 You may know that Monsanto invented genetically modified crops resistant to their own popular glyphosate herbicide Roundup.
-In other words, your corn, soybeans, wheat and other edibles may include a hefty dose of synthetic herbicide.
-No thank you.
+In other words, your corn, soybeans, wheat, and other edibles may include a hefty dose of synthetic herbicide.
+No, thank you.

-Hybrids on the other hand are two different varieties of plants from the same species that are cross-pollinated.
-It’s a process that happens in nature; though plant breeders intentionally cross-pollinate plants to improve characteristics such as disease resistance, color, fruit sizes or improved taste and yields.
+Hybrids, on the other hand, are a cross-pollination of two different varieties of plants from the same species.
+It’s a process that happens in nature, though plant breeders intentionally cross-pollinate plants to improve characteristics such as disease resistance, color, fruit sizes, or improved taste and yields.
 And, hybrids accomplish all of these good things without being genetically modified.

 Some define heirloom seeds as those open-pollinated (by wind or insects) that date back 40 to 50 years; others say before World War II, which began in 1939.
 One universal meaning of heirlooms is – because they are open-pollinated seeds, they can be collected from the parent plant year to year and produce the same characteristics, unlike hybrids or GMOs.

-Organic seeds are grown in accordance with the USDA’s National Organic Program (NOP) which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids) or fresh manure.
+Organic seeds are grown following the USDA’s National Organic Program (NOP), which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids), or fresh manure.
 They must be non-GMO.
-Turns out many heirlooms can be organic as they were introduced prior to when synthetic fertilizers and pesticides were developed.
+It turns out many heirlooms can be organic as they came before synthetic fertilizers and pesticides.